Did you know most pain can be eliminated with stretching?

 Total Body Project

-Even though I knew the exercises, it wasn’t until I mastered the mind, I finally achieved the body of my dreams.
-You know the exercises, a part of the answer, but only a part.
-Now, you need to learn the MAD Plan to master your mind.
+Even though I knew the exercises, it wasn’t until I mastered the mind that I finally achieved the body of my dreams.
+Now, you know the exercises, a part of the answer, but only a part.
+You need to learn the MAD Plan to master your mind.
 Don’t waste 19 years looking for answers, I’ve found them.
-Learn from my mistakes, and get that body you want and deserve.
+Learn from my mistakes, and get that body you deserve.

 NASM Master Trainer

 - Clark, M.A., Lucett, S. C., & Sutton, B. G. (2012).
 NASM Essentionals of Personal Fitness Training (4th ed.).
 Wolters Kluwer.